Robotawi/moveit_tutorials/doc/multiple_robot_arms/multiple_robot_arms_tutorial.rst

 Follow the MoveIt Setup Assistant tutorial to configure the arms.
 Note that we will be making a separate move group for each arm and hand.
 The groups are called ``rgt_arm``, ``lft_arm``, ``rgt_hand``, and ``lft_hand``.

-I want to consider two more point along with the the Setup Assistant tutorial
+Let's consider two more points along with the the Setup Assistant tutorial

 1. Define a practical `ready` pose for both arms with joint values {0.0, -0.785, 0.0, -2.356, 0.0, 1.571, 0.785}.